bobby-home/bobby-home/raspberrypi_central/readme.md

 ```
 sudo usermod -aG docker $(whoami)
 ```

-Note that you have to disconnect/reconnect to apply group changes.
+**Note that you have to disconnect/reconnect to apply group changes.**

+## Global install
+Run the script `install.sh`.
+It will install some useful software like docker-compose.